 Each model uses at least one level, which is created automatically and is named level.
-At any given time only one level can be active, i.e. you can add elements to it.
+At any given time only one level can be active, that is, you can add elements to it.

 When you select a level, its properties become available in the Properties view.

-All space markup elements, shapes, controls, charts, 3D objects and 3D animation tools (3D Window, Camera, Light) in the model belong to a certain level.
-The only exceptions are the scale element, the view area, and presentation of an embedded agent.
+All space markup elements, shapes, controls, charts, 3D Objects, and 3D animation tools (3D Window, Camera, Light) in the model belong to a certain level.
+The only exceptions are the scale element and the view area.

 Every level has an absolute Z-coordinate.
-The objects situated on the level will have a relative Z which is calculated from the level’s absolute Z-coordinate.
-If the object is a part of a group (presentation shapes), or a network (paths, nodes, conveyors, etc.), the Z is calculated for the group or network.
+The elements situated on the level will have a relative Z which is calculated from the level’s absolute Z-coordinate.
+If the element is a part of a group (presentation shapes), or a network (paths, nodes, conveyors, etc.), the Z is calculated for the group or network.

-You can change the level where the object resides in the object’s properties.
+You can change the level where the element resides in the element’s properties.
 It will move to the specified level retaining the same coordinates.
-If the object is a part of a group (presentation shapes), or a network (paths, nodes, conveyors, etc.), its level cannot be changed: you can only change the level for the whole group / network.
+If the object is a part of a group (presentation shapes), or a network (paths, nodes, conveyors, etc.), its level cannot be changed: you can only change the level for the whole group or network.

-You can change the visibility of the level’s objects in design time, using the widget, which is located at the bottom right corner of the graphical editor.
+You can change the visibility of the level’s elements in design time, using the widget, which is located at the bottom right corner of the graphical editor.